PaddlePaddle/awesome-DeepLearning/transformer_courses/Transformer_Punctuation_Restoration/README_en.md

   python train.py
   ```

-## Model Evaluation
+## Model Prediction

-- The model evaluation process can be started by
+- Select the model parameters in `checkpoint` and configure them in `electra.base.yaml`, we can start the model's prediction on the test set in the following way.
+The final prediction result can be output to a txt file.

   ```bash
   python predict.py